walterhiggins/WMPJS/book-outline.md

 I personally prefer to write it using a single statement `box(blocks.gold).right(2).box(blocks.gold)` as it fits on one line and is slightly shorter than the 3 separate statements.
 Be careful though when writing such statements because the in-game command prompt only accepts a maximum of 100 letters for each command.

 ##### The Corner Stone
-If building just above ground level it's a good idea to always place a block where you would like to build, then target that block before issuing any Drone functions.
+If building just above ground level, it's a good idea to always place a block where you would like to build, then target that block before issuing any Drone functions.
 Think of the targeted block as the *Corner Stone* of your building.
 If building on a flat world, you will first need to manually place a corner stone block or else your building will begin in the ground instead of just above ground level.

 ![Corner Stone](images/chapter-12/cornerstone.png)